Academics |

 *ISA WorldStides would not be able to accommodate students planning to take the session 3 course "Personal Branding" for the third week of the course.
 Students taking this course (and staying with ISA WorldStrides) would need to find their own accommodation for the final week of the course.

-If you prefer to your own independent housing in Milan, there are a few options, however, the housing would be your responsibility and UAlbany cannot guarantee, nor assist you in finding or paying for your own housing.
+If you prefer your own independent housing in Milan, there are a few options; however, the housing would be your responsibility, and UAlbany cannot guarantee, nor assist you in finding or paying for your own housing.
 Here are a few independent housing options available to you:

 Previous students have found housing through third-party providers such as Airbnb or VRBO.